excalidraw/excalidraw/src/packages/excalidraw/README.md

 import { getSyncableElements } from "@excalidraw/excalidraw";
 ```

 This function returns all the elements including the deleted ones and excluding the elements which are are invisibly small (eg width & height are zero) hence excluded.
+This can be helpful when you want to sync the elements during collaboration.

 #### `getElementMap`